GateHouseMedia/PLBID/README.md

 This will create a new CSV file in the same folder as the input file.

 ### Load the data into Google BigQuery
 Or whatever database you prefer.
-But we used Google BigQuery because of the size of the files -- in particular, the Birth Data file (AKA, the numerator).
+But we used Google BigQuery because of the size of the files -- in particular, the Birth Data file (AKA, the numerator), which contains tens of millions of records.

 ### Query the data
 Here are the queries we used to run the analysis.
+Note that you will have to pull birth data from the Birth Data file (denominator) and death data from the PLBID file (numerator).

 #### Early neonatal mortality (infant death within 0-6 days of birth)